-This year, make the most of your Memorial Day celebration and show a little patriotism, too, with our favorite traditional American games, like:
+This year, make the most of your Fourth of July celebration and show a little patriotism, too, with our favorite traditional American games, like:

 Bobbing for Apples

 This classic cool-down game is perfect for a hot, almost-summer celebration.
 Simply fill an oversized bowl or cooler with water, float some smallish-sized apples, and set the timer to see who can grab the most apples, using only their teeth, in 60 seconds.